YashubuStudio/wp-react-db-plugin/README.md

 operation logs.
 When the plugin is uninstalled, this table and the `react-db-app` page are removed automatically.

+CSV files imported through the REST API are inspected to determine appropriate column types.
+The first 100 rows are sampled and columns are created as integers, floating point numbers, dates or text depending on their values.

 If the page wasn't created for some reason, simply create a new page and insert the `[reactdb_app]` shortcode to embed the interface on the front end.